yusufoguntola/django-react/README.md

 Webpack configuration is production ready.

 ### To prepare app for production
-Create `settings_prod.py` in the root directory and the below code in it:
+Create `settings_prod.py` in the root directory and put the below code in it:

 ```python